 Driven by online shopping across the spectrum, India’s consumer digital economy, which was pegged at $85-90 billion in CY20, is expected to become an $800 billion market by 2030, a new report showed on Wednesday.

-Online retail market in India alone is set to become the third-largest online retail market by scale by 2030 with an annual gross merchandise value (GMV) of $55 billion in CY21 and $350 billion in CY30, according to the report by market research firm RedSeer.
+The online retail market in India alone is set to become the third-largest online retail market by scale by 2030, with an annual gross merchandise value (GMV) of $55 billion in CY21 and $350 billion in CY30, according to the report by market research firm RedSeer.

 The digital economy includes 60 per cent of travel, 40 per cent of non-grocery retail, 30 per cent of education, 25 per cent of food and beverages services and 6 per cent of pharma/grocery, RedSeer said during its flagship event ‘Ground Zero 5.0’ attended by Niti Aayog CEO Amitabh Kant, T.V.
 Mohandas Pai, Chairman, Manipal Global Education Services and Sanjeev Bikhchandani, co-founder, Info Edge.